Survey

 Internet Surveys

-Three general
+Three

-types:
+general types:

 Embedded

-surveys are those that are included in the body of an email sent
+surveys are those that are included in the body of an

-to answer with relative ease they must simply reply to the email,
+the respondent to answer with relative ease they must simply

-including the original survey in their reply, and answer the questions
+reply to the email, including the original survey in their

-in the space provided.
+reply, and answer the questions in the space provided.

 Embedded

-surveys yield a significantly higher response rate than attached surveys,
+surveys yield a significantly higher response rate than attached

-differences in response speed, items omitted, or bias.
-A disadvantage
+were no significant differences in response speed, items

-is that there is limited ability to affect the visual appearance of
+ability to affect the visual appearance of the survey and

 Attached

-survey programs allow the survey to be completed without leaving
+survey programs allow the survey to be completed without

 Each

-of the attachment options leads to potential non-response problems
+of the attachment options leads to potential non-response

-This may cause respondents to delete these emails without opening the
+delivered in attachments.
+This may cause respondents to delete

-attachment.
-In other cases organizations have policies that require
+organizations have policies that require that all attachments be

-that all attachments be removed before delivery.
-In spite of these
+removed before delivery.
+In spite of these problems this type of

-problems this type of survey has the advantage of allowing for format
+survey has the advantage of allowing for format and appearance

-and appearance changes, making the survey more visually pleasing.
-Web-based
+changes, making the survey more visually pleasing.

 Web-based

-surveys are available to anyone who locates the page through a browser.
-Access
+surveys are available to anyone who locates the page through a

-control techniques, including passwords or other access keys, may be used to
+browser.
+Access control techniques, including passwords or other

-limit access.
-This requires the time and expense of customized programming.
-Further,
+and expense of customized programming.
+Further, when a

-email, anonymity may be lost.
-Summary
+invitational email, anonymity may be lost.

 Internet

-research is promising and has several advantages, namely cost savings,
+research is promising and has several advantages, namely cost

-error, demographic skew, and overall response rates reduce the ability
+problems of sampling error, demographic skew, and overall

-to generalize the results.
-As a result, the research is less reliable.
+a result, the research is less reliable.
+Key findings and

-Key findings and questions include:
+questions include:

 - Web-based